There was an error with your log in

 If your group has hikers under the age of 18, contact us prior to booking to make arrangements.

-• To get to Laugavegur Trail, you’ll fly into Keflavik Airport (KEF).
-From there, you can rent a car, take a taxi or hop on a bus.
+• To get to this Laugavegur Trail tour, most people fly into Keflavík International Airport (KEF).
+From there, it’s best to hop on a shuttle to Reykjavik, or you can take a taxi.
 It takes about 45 minutes to reach Reykjavik.

 It is recommended to arrive at least one day before the tour.
-If you’re flying in from the US or will be landing early (4-6:30 am) you should be able to join the tour, but some risks would follow (i.e if the flight gets delayed) and could, therefore, miss out on the tour.
+If you’re flying in from the U.S. or will be landing early (4-6:30 am), you should be able to join the tour, but some risks would follow (i.e if the flight gets delayed) and could, therefore, miss out on the tour.
+This is, therefore, not recommended!
+Accommodation for the night prior to the tour is at your arrangement.

 However, every new eruption, such as the recent Reykjanes Peninsula fissure, will make some travelers, tourists, and adventurers uneasy, especially given the fact that sensationalist media is not immune to misinformation and speculation.